-A levels: AAB-ABB, including at least two science-based subjects at A level (chemistry essential; biology preferred as second science subject, but other science subject can be food technology, geography, home economics, IT, maths, physics, physical education or psychology) and an additional A level or equivalent.
-Citizenship studies, critical thinking, general studies and leisure studies not accepted.
+A levels: AAB-ABB, including at least two science-based subjects at A level (biology and/or chemistry essential but other science subject can be food technology/home economics, geography, IT, maths, physics, physical education or psychology) and an additional A level or equivalent.
+Citizenship studies, critical thinking, general studies and leisure studies are not accepted.

-All applicants must have a minimum Grade C in GCSE mathematics and English (or equivalent examination)
+All applicants must have a minimum grade 5 (B) in chemistry and grade 4 (C) in GCSE mathematics and English (or equivalent examination).

 Students whose first language is not English - see below.

 IELTS 7.0 (no less than 6.5 in any element)

 For details of other English language tests and qualifications we accept, please see our entry requirements page.

 If you require additional support to take your language skills to the required level, you may be able to attend a presessional course at the Centre for English Language Education, which is accredited by the British Council for the teaching of English in the UK.

 Students who successfully complete the presessional course to the required level can progress onto their chosen degree course without retaking IELTS or equivalent.

 For details please see the alternative qualifications page

 Foundation year - a foundation year is available for this course.